shawn-thorn/shawnthornbooks.com/content/publication/dtmb/index.md

 #slides: example
 ---

-If you enjoy adventure, traveling and the exciting thrill of a chase, you'll love this book.
-This anti-bullying story is about a boy who has taunted and teased Mr. Beeze one too many times before the pink bee decides enough is enough.
-Impress the morality of acceptance and principles concerning the distinction between right and wrong, as your child explores the world through the enthusiasm of a chase in this exciting and educational journey.
-Take your child on an adventure with the peace of mind that they are reading with an eco-friendly and non-toxic book.
+Embark on an exhilarating journey filled with adventure, travel, and the electrifying thrill of a chase.
+This anti-bullying tale follows a boy who, after taunting and teasing Mr. Beeze one too many times, discovers that enough is enough.
+As your child explores the world through the lens of this exciting and educational journey, they'll encounter valuable lessons on acceptance, morality, and the distinction between right and wrong.
+From the snow-capped mountains of BC to the canals of Italy and the serene countryside of Switzerland, the adventure is not only fun but also profoundly enriching.

 ![](DTMB-9.png)